hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   > less  P12931.fasta backup_of_P12931.fasta
   [...]

-.. note:: This is the default "pager" for manpages under Linux unless you redefine your $PAGER environment variable
+.. note:: This is the default "pager" for manpages under Linux unless you redefine your $PAGER :ref:`environment variable <environment_variables>`

 **Navigation within less**: